8ball030/education_station/data/3-A_Developers_Perspective_On_Dev_Rewards.md

 Will I ever sell any Olas?

 -> Yes.
 I will be looking to sell some OLAS over the next year or so, however this will not be a market sale, but rather a uniswap v3 position where I can collect sustainable trading fees.
 It will be a proprtionally insignficant amount.
+I will be surprised if anyone even notices.

 To run a business and to pay the best developers in the world, you need funds.